-The best fast food to eat while pregnant is a grilled chicken sandwich, fillet baked potato, homemade soup (easy to reheat), bean burrito, or grilled chicken salad ‒ they all make delicious, quick healthy pregnancy meals.
+The best fast food to eat while pregnant is a grilled chicken sandwich, filled baked potato, homemade soup (easy to reheat), bean burrito, or grilled chicken salad ‒ they all make delicious, quick healthy pregnancy meals.

 These options tend to have a substantial amount of protein with limited fats and carbs.

 As a healthy alternative to fast food, consider stopping into a grocery store and selecting healthy items from the deli and produce sections such as veggies and hummus, fruit, or a cup of Greek yogurt.

 What should I eat daily during pregnancy?

-There are a few things it’s recommended you eat daily if you’re pregnant, according to the UK NHS:
+There are a few things that are recommended you eat daily if you’re pregnant, according to the UK NHS:

 - At least 5 portions of fruit and vegetables, whether they’re fresh, frozen, tinned, dried, or juiced.
 But it’s worth remembering that many fruit juices in cartons aren’t fresh juice, they’re made from concentrate, and can have lots of added sugar, so they’re not as nutritious.